 ABOUT OUR TEAM

-Mustafa Kuleli, Journalists Union of Turkey (TGS) General Secretary, was elected three years ago as the youngest union head.
-He successfully launched a communication campaign to change the image of TGS and to make the trade union attractive among young journalists.
-Under his leadership, the TGS managed to secure new collective agreements in several media outlets and promoted the values of fair working conditions and press freedom in new working places.
-He graduated from Bilgi University’s School of Journalism in 2008.
-He has since worked in various media organizations including Evrensel, Hayat TV, TV8, NTVMSNBC and IMC TV.
+Mustafa Kuleli, the general secretary of the Journalists’ Union of Turkey (TGS), was elected four years ago as the youngest labour union head.
+At the age of 28, he successfully launched a communication campaign to reestablish the image of TGS and to rejuvenate the union, to make it more attractive among young journalists.
+Under his leadership, the TGS managed to secure new collective agreements in several media outlets and promoted fair working conditions and press freedom.
+A graduate of Bilgi University’s School of Journalism, he has worked for various media organisations including the Evrensel daily, Hayat, TV8 and IMC television channels, NTV, Diken and Duvar news websites.
+He is the founder of Journo.com.tr, and has been its edior-in-chief since 2015.